Sales is at the heart of any business.

 Be wise though, it has to be structured – a controlled experiment, to avoid chaos.

-You can involve your SDR’s in the creation of your sales development process – since they do the job, I am sure they’ll have lots of bright ideas.
+You can involve your SDR’s in the creation of the sales development process in your company – since they do the job, they’ll surely have lots of bright ideas.

 You might consider setting up a promotion system – junior SDR, senior SDR, team leader etc. to keep them motivated.